EleutherAI/gpt-neox/README.md

 ```

 This will:
 * Deploy the `pretrain_gpt2.py` script on all nodes with one process per GPU.
-The worker nodes and number of GPUsare specified in the `/job/hostfile` file (see parameter documentation).
+The worker nodes and number of GPUs are specified in the `/job/hostfile` file (see parameter documentation).
 The worker processes are deployed by default using [`pdsh`](https://linux.die.net/man/1/pdsh).
 * Model parameters are defined in the file `configs/ds_pretrain_gpt2.yml` (configuration directory is `configs/`) which are used by GPT-NeoX
 * Data path parameters are defined in the file `configs/local_setup.yml`

-Further examples are contained in the examples folder.
+Further examples are contained in the [examples folder](examples).

 ## Configuration and parameters